sventorben/keycloak-home-idp-discovery/README.md

 ## Themes

+The authenticator supports internationalization and you can add additional languages or locales as needed.

+Please see the [Server Developer guide](https://www.keycloak.org/docs/latest/server_development/#messages) for detailed information.

 ### Customized messages for select login options dialog
-When you configured this authenticator as an alternative to other authenticators, Keycloak may show a link "Try Another Way" durin login as shown below:
+When you configured this authenticator as an alternative to other authenticators, Keycloak may show a link "Try Another Way" during login as shown below:

 ![Sign in to your account dialog with "try another way" link](docs/images/sing-in-to-your-account.jpg)